Aerosol-Lab/OneDimensional_DMA_inversion/Python/README.md

 ## 4. Examples

 Guided examples are provided in the folder: [examples](https://github.com/Aerosol-Lab/OneDimensional_DMA_inversion/tree/main/Python/Examples).
+In this folder a .ipynb and a .py file for Jupyter Notebook and Python users are provided.

 ## 5. License